 Dubai followed Abu Dhabi and Saudi Arabia’s lead, where health insurance has been mandatory since 2008 and 1999 respectively.
 Many observers consider that the other Emirates will implement a similar system where the State delegates most of the health care management to the private sector.

-If you would like more information about health in Dubai and the rest of the United Arab Emirates, please visit our health care guide for expats moving to the UAE.
+If you would like more information about health in Dubai and the rest of the United Arab Emirates, please visit our expat guide to healthcare and health insurance in Dubai and the UAE.

 Get in touch